SabrinaPalis/fast-style-transfer/README.md

 I used it to style some photographs of the lovely ちぃちゃん :dog2: in the style of Leonid Afremov and Hokusai.

-Feel free to check out my Jupyter Notebook and html report.
+Feel free to check out my Jupyter Notebook and html report, or if you prefer, read my [blog post](https://sabrinapalis.github.io/Style-Transfer/) about it.

 :arrow_down_small: Please find the original README file below the pictures. :arrow_down_small: